bexiturley/pands-project/README.md

 The final graph
 The core of many machine learning algorithms is optimization.
 Optimization algorithms are used by machine learning algorithms to find a good set of model parameters given a training dataset.
 The most common optimization algorithm used in machine learning is stochastic gradient descent.
 SGD is beneficial when it is not possible to process all the data multiple times because your data is huge.

+Following on from this is then letting the computer a key aspect is that it also teaches about over-fitting.
+There are not enough columns to give a perfect score: we see this immediately when we look at the scatterplots, and they overlap and run into each other.
+So any machine-learning approach that gets a perfect score can be regarded as suspicious.
+The iris data is going to be used to train our model and obtain a high accuracy